 Barangaroo is home to a unique portfolio of extraordinary event spaces against the natural beauty of Sydney Harbour.

-Infrastructure NSW may issue permits or approvals for works, events and activities in the public domain and on the road.
+Place Management NSW may issue permits or approvals for works in the public domain and on the road.

 Permits issued are under two main pieces of legislation, the Barangaroo Delivery Authority Act 2009 and the Roads Act 1993.
-Since 1 July 2019, Infrastructure NSW is the declared Road Authority for the roads marked in red: Download map (pdf)
+Since 1 July 2019, Infrastructure NSW is the declared Road Authority for roads marked in red on the downloadable map.
+Since 4 March 2022, Place Management NSW administers Infrastructure NSW’s Roads Authority Responsibilities.

 As the Road Authority, Infrastructure NSW is responsible for making sure all roadworks are safely carried out while allowing residents, visitors, workers, and traffic in the area to continue to use the streets and public areas.